 BNP Paribas v Mezzotero IRLR 508 and other cases on without prejudice discussions

-This article has been updated in May 2010 - please refer to the note at the end of this article
+This article has been updated in May 2010 and in 2023 - please refer to the notes at the end of this article

 Employers and employees who have a dispute about actual or potential termination of employment often commence ‘without prejudice’ negotiations with a view to reaching a negotiated settlement either with or without employment lawyers.
 Most people understand that such discussions cannot be relied on in a later court or employment tribunal claim.
 This is because such discussions are ‘privileged’ so can’t be used in a court or tribunal or even referred to.
 The privilege is given to such discussions by the courts so as to allow parties to negotiate openly without fearing that the discussions will be used against them if the negotiations fail.
 Incidentally, such discussions are either ‘without prejudice’ or they are not – so it does not matter if, for example, a letter is not headed ‘without prejudice’, as if it is a genuine attempt to reach settlement of a dispute or a stage in such an attempt the letter will be without prejudice.

 ‘Without Prejudice’ discussions are often about settlement agreements.
 These came into existence in 1993.
 They are a well-established tool, prepared by employment solicitors and then used by employers to ensure that a departing employee cannot later bring a claim against the Company.
 Historically they were used as an offer to troublesome employees as a way to leave the Company quickly and without the need for disciplinary proceedings and/or performance management.
 Both sides often benefit as the Company has the certainty that once the settlement agreement is completed the employee has no further redress and the employee leaves quickly, with a package and a blemish free disciplinary record.